gabrinetor/gabrinetor/README.md

 ### I'm Gabriela 👋🏿

-I have experience with development and testing.

-I am an eternal learner.
+I`m an eternal learner, enthusiast for technology with experience in Quality Assurance.